ja11sop/std-filesystem-relative/papers/DXXXX.md

 * A decomposition method `relative_path()` is described in section **8.4.9 path decomposition [path.decompose]**
 * Two query methods to determine if a path either `has_relative_path()` or `is_relative()` described in **8.4.10 path query [path.query]**

 However there is no way to create a relative path as a path relative to another.
-Methods are provided to create absolute and canonical paths.
+Methods are however provided to create absolute and canonical paths.

 In section **15.1 Absolute [fs.op.absolute]**: